mavjav-edu/pcc_2e/beyond_pcc/pillow.md

 We create three new variables: `new_r`, `new_g`, and `new_b`.
 We use these to create a new pixel, which is a tuple containing the three RGB component values that we want for this pixel.
 Then we assign this new pixel to the appropriate point in `new_pixel_map`.

 The result is an exact copy of the original image, just as we made previously.
 However, this approach gives us a lot of flexibility in how we might want to modify the image.
-You can use any rule you want for settingt he values of `new_r`, `new_g`, and `new_b`.
+You can use any rule you want for setting the values of `new_r`, `new_g`, and `new_b`.
 You can bump the original values up, you can decrease them, you can change only some of them.
 If you set them all to the same value according to some rule, you'll end up with a black and white image.

 ## Brightening the Image